Ever Felt That Skull Melting Stress When Preparing For An Exam?

 For example, I used to write down all the “keywords” on the side of the chalkboard in a column.
 Students could literally “read” what I was saying and match them against the keywords.
 It seemed really effective because when the final quiz arrived, hardly anyone had trouble getting 98% or higher.

 Not all lecturers do things like this, or even present structured talks.
-Sometimes I don’t either because I like to use tangents and ask questions in the middle of a lecture.
+Sometimes I don’t follow a plan myself because I like to use tangents and ask questions in the middle of a lecture.
 In cases like these, it’s a matter of listening for what jumps out at you.

 I also recommend taking no notes and recording the lecture instead so they can pay attention to the speaker.
 Some professors will even allow you to place your recording device on the podium.